SpATr: MoCap 3D Human Action Recognition based on Spiral Auto-encoder and Transformer Network: Experiment

 \end{itemize}

-Moreover, the transformer model emerges as the most favorable choice, showcasing superior performance in terms of accuracy and the ability to capture long-range dependencies, while still maintaining reasonable memory efficiency compared to other models considered in this study.
+Consequently, the transformer-based model emerges as the most favorable choice, showcasing superior performance in terms of accuracy and the ability to capture long-range dependencies, while still maintaining reasonable memory efficiency compared to the other networks considered in this study.